janetshin8030/Sonus/README.md

 ## Project Overview

 FWI is traditionally used in geophysical exploration, but its high-resolution capabilities also hold promise in medical imaging.
+Originally we were using stride and the MIDA Head Model, however, due to limited cluster compute, we then used j-wave.
 We applied FWI to model MNI152 NIfTI brain (MNI152 T1 template from nilearn).
 We start with a known skull model.
 This allows us to refine imaging accuracy and performance in a simpler anatomical model before advancing to skull imaging.

 ## Setup
 2D Scan